VibeCoder01/ConsentFormFetcher/README.md

     -   **Download for Adobe Acrobat**: Downloads the PDF to your computer, allowing you to open it in a dedicated application like Adobe Acrobat.
 -   **Update Forms**: Click **Check for Updated Forms** to manually trigger a scrape of the currently saved URL to refresh the list of available forms.
 -   **Backup & Restore Settings**: You can export the application's entire configuration (including settings, emails, staff, and tumour sites) to a single JSON file for backup.
 You can also import a settings file to restore a previous configuration.
+-   **Staff Management**: Click **Edit Staff List** to navigate to a separate page to manage staff members.
+    - The page features a two-column layout.
+The left column contains a searchable list of all staff members, showing their number and name.
+    - Clicking a member in the list will display their full, editable details in the right-hand column.
--   **Staff Management**: Click **Edit Staff List** to navigate to a separate page where you can add, edit, or remove staff members, including their tumour site specialities.
-On this page, you can also import and export the staff list independently of the main application settings.
+    - You can add, update, and remove individual staff members.
+You can also import and export the staff list independently of the main application settings.
 -   **Tumour Site Management**: Click **Edit Tumour Sites** to manage the list of tumour sites that can be assigned as specialities to staff members.
 -   **Email Management**: Click **Edit Email Config** to navigate to a page where you can manage a list of email recipients.
 Emails must be in a valid format and unique.